berkantaslan/berkantaslan/README.md

 - 🤝 I’m looking for help with **EveryOne**

-- 💬 Ask me about **python, Artificial Intelligence, Machine Learning, Deep Learning**
+- 💬 Ask me about **Python, Artificial Intelligence, Machine Learning, Deep Learning**

 - 📫 How to reach me **berkantaslan@hotmail.com.tr**